screeps/docs/api/source/Flag.md

 Set new color of the flag.

 {% api_method_params %}
-color : string
+color : number
 Primary color of the flag.
 One of the <code>COLOR_*</code> constants.
 ===
-secondaryColor (optional) : string
+secondaryColor (optional) : number
 Secondary color of the flag.
 One of the <code>COLOR_*</code> constants.
 {% endapi_method_params %}